 You must arrange for two names of academic referees who have knowledge of your academic record.
 Please note: only provide two names, it is not necessary to arrange letters of references. |

-Application is a procedure involving 4 steps that differ for students from a non-Dutch university and students from a Dutch university.
+The application process involves four steps, which differ for students from a non-Dutch university and those from a Dutch university.

 Please read the detailed application procedure carefully.